Healthy Homes Assessment Flaxmere

 Healthy Homes Assessment Services

-The areas covered in the Healthy Homes Standards are:
+The areas that are covered by the Healthy Homes Standards are:

-We are completely independent assessors of rental properties, and are fully certified to evaluate both Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, in addition, we’re completely qualified to assess each of Healthy Homes and Homefit.

 Call Now 0800 856 525